rocfd/brewpitopes/README.md

       Upload the file generated at step 18: path/to/F_epiglycan/XXX_epitoplogy_glycans.csv
       Upload the buried positions at step 20: path/to/G_episurft/buried_positions.csv
       Save as /G_episurf/XXX_epitoplogy_glycans_surf.csv
-22. Use epifilter.R to filter out the epitopes that are extraviral, non-glycosilated, exposed and length >= 5.
+22. Use epifilter.R to retain the epitopes that are extraviral, non-glycosilated, exposed and length >= 5.
       Follow the R file instructions.
       Save at /I_final_candidates.
 23. Use epicontig.ipynb (Jupiter Notebook) to extract the epitopic regions / contigs.